- Copywriting Services

 The good news is that marketing doesn’t have to be difficult or expensive.
 A freelance copywriter can be an economical way to create marketing materials that get your name in front of prospective customers.

 A copywriter for roofing and construction companies can help you create effective marketing tools such as a website, brochure, sales letter or ad.

 Marketing done right will give you a good return on your investment.

-A copywriter who understands the roofing industry can help you create marketing materials that attract prospects and convert them into leads and sales.
+A copywriter who understands the roofing industry and roofing contractors can help you create marketing materials that attract prospects and convert them into leads and sales.
 She can assist with writing content for:

 The roofing industry is expected to grow to $5.3 billion over the next several years, according to a recent article on roofing industry statistics.
 Recovery in the commercial and industrial segments is projected to increase roofing demand.

-There are currently over 50,000 establishments in the U.S. engaged in the installation, roofing, siding, and sheet metal work valued at a total of $31.4 billion.
+There are currently over 50,000 roofing contractors and companies in the U.S. engaged in the installation, siding, roofing and sheet metal work valued at a total of $31.4 billion.
 And U.S. building owners spend more than $12 billion annually on repairing, recovering or reroofing, according to building experts.

-How can you ensure that you get your piece of the pie?
+How can you ensure that you get your piece of the roofing pie?

 One of the ways to attract new business is to highlight your specific services, especially on your website.
 Prospective customers may search for a roofer or they may look for roof repair or gutter installation.
 Be sure your website includes pages for each of your services such as: